HarveyYifanLi/Advent_code_2016_Day2_cpp/README.md

 main_part2.cpp

-### Lastly, two successful execution screen-shots are shwon:

-part1.png

-part2.png
+### Lastly, the painful victory is at:
+victory.png